Afrobeats: Name

-Yeni Kuti, daughter of Fela Kuti, expressed distaste for the name 'afrobeats' and instead preferred if people referred to it as "Nigerian Pop", "Naija Afropop", or "Nigerian Afropop".
+Yeni Kuti, daughter of Fela Kuti, expressed distaste for the name 'Afrobeats' and instead preferred if people referred to it as "Nigerian pop", "Naija Afropop", or "Nigerian Afropop".
+Similarly, Seun Kuti, the youngest son of Fela Kuti, has maintained that the music made by Dbanj and P-Square should be classified as Afropop.
+In defence, he said, "You cannot just call some pop music Afrobeat just because it's coming from Africa...".
 Music critic Osagie Alonge criticised the pluralisation of 'afrobeat'.
 Sam Onyemelukwe of Trace Nigeria, a television show, however noted that he liked 'afrobeats', noting that it acknowledges the foundation set by afrobeat while also recognising that it's a different and unique sound.
 Nigerian artist Burna Boy has stated that he does not want his music referred to as afrobeats.
 However, most of these monikers, including afrobeats, have been criticised for using the 'afro' prefix, presenting Africa as a monolithic entity, rather than one with diverse cultures and sounds.

-Reggie Rockstone, a pioneering hiplife artist, felt conflicted over artists referring to their music as 'afrobeats' rather than 'hiplife', a genre that is often placed under the 'afrobeats' umbrella.
-He stated in an interview with Gabriel Myers Hanse:

-It's like ‘Oh come on!
+Reggie Rockstone, a pioneering hiplife artist, felt conflicted over artists in an interview with Gabriel Myers Hansen:It's like 'Oh come on!
 We work so hard for you to get on, and now you're gonna deny what it is that we did?
-Come on!’
+Come on!'
 Sometimes I get that vibe, but then, in the same breath, I'm like, well, it is one Africa, and I'm pan-African to the bone.
 So do I really care if it's called Afrobeats or hiplife?
 As long as Black people are getting it, and young people are making money, feeding their kids, I think I'm okay.
-So, to each their own.
+So, to each their own.Rockstone used "afrobeats" rather than "hiplife"—a genre often placed under the "Afrobeats" umbrella.

 History

 Beginnings

-Styles of music that make up afrobeats largely began sometime in the late 90s and early-mid-2000s.
+Styles of music that make up afrobeats largely began sometime in the late '90s and early to mid-2000s.
 With the launching of MTV Base Africa in 2005, West Africa was given a large platform through which artists could grow.
-Artists such as MI Abaga, Naeto C and Sarkodie were among the first to take advantage of this, however most of the artists were merely making interpretations of American hip hop and R&B. Prior to this, groups such as Trybesmen, Plantashun Boiz, and The Remedies were early pioneers that fused modern American influences from hip-hop and R&B with local melodies.
+Artists such as MI Abaga, Naeto C and Sarkodie were among the first to take advantage of this, however most of the artists were merely making interpretations of American hip hop and R&B. Prior to this, groups such as Trybesmen, Plantashun Boiz, and the Remedies were early pioneers that fused modern American influences from hip-hop and R&B with local melodies.
 While this allowed them to build local audiences, it blocked them from a wider platform due to the language barriers in-place.
 P-Square released their album Game Over in 2007, which was unique for its usage of Nigerian rhythms and melodies.
-Meanwhile, artists such as Flavour N'abania were able to find success by embracing older genres, such as highlife, and remixing it into something more modern, as seen in his song "Nwa Baby (Ashawo Remix)".
-By 2009 artists within the burgeoning scene were beginning to become stars across the continent and beyond.
-The style of music had a variety of names which made it difficult to market outside of Africa.
+Meanwhile, artists such as Flavour N'abania embraced older genres, such as highlife, and remixing it into something more modern, as seen in his song "Nwa Baby (Ashawo Remix)".
+By the late 2000s, artists within the burgeoning scene were beginning to become stars across the continent.